The Powerful Advantages of Trading the E-Mini and Micro E-Mini S&P 500 Futures over Stocks, ETFs and Forex

 While most Forex firms offer electronic trading, some manually approve each order at a trading desk because they are market makers against your orders.
 Many times larger traders are given preferential treatment and better bid/ask spreads.

-Of course more leverage is a double edged sword since higher leverage equates to higher risk, but one Emini S&P contract currently has an approximate value of $140,000 and can be daytraded for as little as $500 which is .36% of its total value (about 300:1 leverage).
-Even if you hold a position overnight, the current overnight margin is only $6,600 which is still less than 5%.
+Of course more leverage is a double edged sword since higher leverage equates to higher risk, but one Emini S&P contract currently has an approximate value of $200,000 and can be daytraded for as little as $500 which is .25% of its total value (about 400:1 leverage).
+Even if you hold a position overnight, the current overnight margin is only $11,100 which is still only about 5%.
+The Micro Emini S&P contract currently has an approximate value of $20,000 and can be daytraded for as little as $50 which is .25% of its total value (about 400:1 leverage).
+Even if you hold a position overnight, the current overnight margin is only $1,110 which is still only about 5%.

 Not all stocks and ETFs are available to be traded on margin, and the ones that can, require at least 50% margin (2:1 leverage) to do so.
 US regulated Forex firms are not allowed to offer more than 50:1 leverage on the major currency pairs and 20:1 on the other currencies.
 This high margin requirement may be very limiting to daytraders who are only looking for small market movements.